emilygv/emilyvernon.com/index.md

 reference="Asell - Strategy + Experience Director UXUS/McCann"
 %}

+{% include hero_intro.html
+title= "Navigating a better way" subtitle= "Growth and scale are an increasing need - but where to start and who has the time?" description= "We'll collaborate together on a tailored framework to pilot new services, better manage your brand and optimise experiences to be market-fit." class= "bg-lgrey" image= "/assets/images/homepage_hero.png" button_title= "Book a call" button_link= "https://calendly.com/emilygvernon/30min" button_link_new_window= true
+%}

 {% include post_cards.html
 title= "Explore packages below to see how I can help your brand and business thrive:" posts=site.data.service_package_intros